Craving pizza but in a hurry? Quick and easy socca pizza with Parma Ham is the answer!

 - Handful of rocket leaves

-- 6 cherry tomatoes sliced
+- 6 cherry tomatoes, sliced

-- 1 tbsp basil pesto (optional)
+- 1 tablespoon basil pesto, (optional)

-- Place the water in a large bowl and slowly whisk in the chickpea flour until fully incorporated, then whisk in 1 tbsp (15 ml) of extra-virgin olive oil and season with ¼ teaspoon of sea salt and freshly-cracked black pepper to taste.
+- Place the water in a large bowl and slowly whisk in the chickpea flour until fully incorporated, then whisk in 1 tablespoon (15 ml) of extra-virgin olive oil and season with ¼ teaspoon of sea salt and freshly-cracked black pepper to taste.
 Whisk gently to combine all the ingredients, until the batter has reached a lump-free creamy consistency.
 Cover the bowl and refrigerate for 30 minutes and up to 2 hours.

 - Preheat oven to 430 F/220 C and arrange the baking tray onto the middle shelf.

 - Heat a 10 or 12-inch oven-safe cast-iron or metal skillet over low-medium heat, then brush with the remaining 1 tablespoon (15 ml) of extra-virgin olive oil and pour in the chickpea batter.
 Cook for 5 minutes over medium-low heat.

 - Transfer the skillet to the oven and bake for about 8 minutes or until the top is slightly golden brown and the edges have browned nicely.

 - Remove the skillet from the oven (always use oven gloves, the skillet is hot!) allow to cool slightly, then gently loosen the bottom with a spatula and transfer the socca onto a wood board or serving plate.

 - Top the socca with rocket leaves, sliced cherry tomatoes, thin slices of Parma Ham, drizzle with optional basil pesto sauce and serve.